-2021 Fall / Winter Hurricane activity caused the shutdown of several U.S. production facilities for several weeks, further tightening supply.
-Favorable dry fall weather conditions led to an early corn harvest and extended timeframe for ammonia application.
-European production curtailments due to spike in natural gas prices along with China and Russia export restrictions further tightened the global supply of fertilizers.
-Persistent high natural gas prices in Europe and export restrictions in China and Russia continued to limit global supply of nitrogen fertilizers.
-Spring Cold and wet weather in the U.S. led to a slower than normal start to corn planting - higher fertilizer prices led to lower application levels.
+Spring Persistent high natural gas prices in Europe and export restrictions in China and Russia continued to limit global supply of nitrogen fertilizers.
+Cold and wet weather in the U.S. led to a slower than normal start to corn planting - higher fertilizer prices led to lower application levels.
 Corn and wheat prices remained strong with concerns over global grain supplies amid the ongoing Russia/Ukraine conflict and drought conditions in the U.S. wheatbelt.
-NOLA UAN fill price \$400 - \$420/ton for Q3 shipment.
+2022 Summer NOLA UAN fill price \$400 - \$420/ton for Q3 shipment.
 Ammonia fill price \$900 - \$950/ton for Q3 shipment.
 Anticipating strong Fall application of ammonia as growers evaluate input costs for 2023.
-2022 Summer Skyrocketing natural gas prices in Europe have caused a significant amount of European fertilizer production facilities to curtail production or shut-in entirely, driving European imports of nitrogen fertilizers from the U.S. and Trinidad.
-7 Drought and heat conditions globally potentially led to lower-than-expected harvest yields and lower carryout inventories.
-UAN and Ammonia prices approximately \$500/ton and \$1,100/ton, respectively for 4Q 2022 shipment.
+Skyrocketing natural gas prices in Europe caused a significant amount of European fertilizer production facilities to curtail production or shut-in entirely, driving European imports of nitrogen fertilizers from the U.S. and Trinidad.
+Drought and heat conditions globally potentially led to lower-than-expected harvest yields and lower carryout inventories.
+Fall UAN and Ammonia prices approximately \$500/ton and \$1,100/ton, respectively for 4Q 2022 shipment.
 Fall Ammonia application was strong and anticipating planted acres likely to increase in 2023.
-Fall Carryout inventories for corn and soybeans expected to be at 10-year lows due to unfavorable weather conditions in the Spring and Summer.
-European fertilizer production remains curtailed due to high natural gas price environment, prompting increased exports of fertilizers from the U.S. and Trinidad to Europe.
+Carryout inventories for corn and soybeans expected to be at 10-year lows due to unfavorable weather conditions in the Spring and Summer.
+European fertilizer production remained curtailed due to high natural gas price environment, prompting increased exports of fertilizers from the U.S. and Trinidad to Europe.
+2023 Winter UAN and Ammonia prices approximately \$400/ton and \$800/ton, respectively for 1Q 2023 shipment.
+Natural gas prices in the U.S. and Europe declined dramatically, sparking speculation in the market around curtailed European production restarting.
+Despite the decline in European natural gas prices, U.S. fertilizer producers maintain a significant cost advantage vs. European producers.
+Planted corn acres expected to be 91 - 93 million in 2023 compared to 88.5 million in 2022.
+Nitrogen values are conducive to higher application rates per acre than they were in 2022.
 Commodity prices remain strong, with 2023 corn futures prices over \$6.00/bu and wheat over \$8.00/bu.